 It is early in the morning, 8:30 am,

 office on the top floor of his lovely home looking

 out on the rolling hills just outside Stuttgart.
 The

 subject has been broached: chemotherapy.
 Hirneise

 provocative title: "Chemo heilst Krebs und die Erde

-ist eine Scheibe" (Sensei: Kernen,
+ist eine Scheibe" (Sensei: Kernen, 2002) - in

-earth is flat".
+flat".
 Hirneise’s vision leaves little to the

 imagination: chemotherapy - the therapy that so many